Charles Darwin

-Darwin's early interest in nature led him to neglect his medical education at the University of Edinburgh; instead, he helped to investigate marine invertebrates.
+Darwin's early interest in nature led him to neglect his medical education at the University of Edinburgh; instead, he helped Grant to investigate marine invertebrates.
 His studies at the University of Cambridge's Christ's College from 1828 to 1831 encouraged his passion for natural science.
-His five-year voyage on HMS Beagle from 1831 to 1836 established Darwin as an eminent geologist whose observations and theories supported Charles Lyell's concept of gradual geological change.
+However, it was his five-year voyage on HMS Beagle from 1831 to 1836 that truly established Darwin as an eminent geologist.
+The observations and theories he developed during his voyage supported Charles Lyell's concept of gradual geological change.
 Publication of his journal of the voyage made Darwin famous as a popular author.
+His first scientific work was The Structure and Distribution of Coral Reefs (1842).
+Along with his work on barnacles, it won him the Royal Medal in 1853.

 Puzzled by the geographical distribution of wildlife and fossils he collected on the voyage, Darwin began detailed investigations and, in 1838, devised his theory of natural selection.
-Although he discussed his ideas with several naturalists, he needed time for extensive research and his geological work had priority.
-He was writing up his theory in 1858 when Alfred Russel Wallace sent him an essay that described the same idea, prompting immediate joint submission of both their theories to the Linnean Society of London.
-Darwin's work established evolutionary descent with modification as the dominant scientific explanation of diversification in nature.
-In 1871, he examined human evolution and sexual selection in The Descent of Man, and Selection in Relation to Sex, followed by The Expression of the Emotions in Man and Animals (1872).
-His research on plants was published in a series of books, and in his final book, The Formation of Vegetable Mould, through the Actions of Worms (1881), he examined earthworms and their effect on soil.
+Although he discussed his ideas with several naturalists, he needed time for extensive research, and his geological work had priority.
+He was writing up his theory in 1858 when Wallace sent him an essay that described the same idea, prompting the immediate joint submission of both their theories to the Linnean Society of London.
+Darwin's work established evolutionary descent with modification as the dominant scientific explanation of natural diversification.
+Darwin published his theory of evolution with compelling evidence in On the Origin of Species (1859).
+Darwin's work established evolutionary descent with modification as the dominant scientific explanation of natural diversification.
+He explored coevolution in Fertilisation of Orchids (1862) and human evolution and sexual selection in The Descent of Man, and Selection in Relation to Sex (1871).
+The Expression of the Emotions in Man and Animals (1872) was an early work of psychology, and one of the first books to feature photographs.
+His final book was The Formation of Vegetable Mould, through the Actions of Worms (1881).